ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

-If instead the `psk_identity` field contains an Access Token, it must processed in the same way as an Access Token that has been uploaded to its `/authz-info` resource.
+If instead the `psk_identity` field contains an Access Token, it must processed in the same way as an Access Token that has been uploaded to its authz-info resource.
 In this case, RS continues processing the ClientKeyExchange message if the contents of the `psk_identity` contained a valid Access Token.
 Otherwise, the DTLS session setup is terminated with an `illegal_parameter` DTLS alert message.